fenago/docker-course/md/lab_10.md

 7. You\'ll remember that we used a `docker-compose` file to install the Anchore image scanner.
 When you have the URL location of the `compose` file, use the `-u` option to pass the URL for the file to be validated.
-In this instance, it is on the Packt GitHub account:
+In this instance, it is on the GitHub account:

     ```